niolabs/docs/docs/getting_started/locally.md

 Now that we have the {{ book.product}} binary to run, we need a {{ book.product}} project to run it against.
 Obtain a {{ book.product}} project template by cloning the [Project Template repository](https://github.com/nioinnovation/project_template) or  use the {{ book.product}} CLI.

 To clone the project template using CLI, enter the following command:

 `nio new first_project`

 The `first_project` directory is created in your working directory containing the {{ book.product}} project.

-To clone the project template using git, clone the template and initialize the submodules which contain the blocks.
+To clone the project template using git, clone the template,  and initialize the submodules which contain the blocks.
 ```
 git clone https://github.com/nioinnovation/project_template.git first_project
 cd first_project